 The Martinstor - the oldest gate in the city

 Originally there were four city gates in Freiburg im Breisgau.
 There are only two left - one of them is next to the Schwabentor the Martinstor in the old town.
-It is also the oldest and was built at the beginning of the 13th century to fortify the city.
-In recent years, this attraction has undergone several renovations, so it has existed in its current form since the beginning of the 20th century.
-When visiting the city, you can either walk through the gate or pass through it by tram, which has covered an arch of the city since 1901 Martin Gate traversed.
+It is also the oldest and was built as a city fortification at the beginning of the 13th century.
+In recent years, this attraction has undergone several renovations, meaning that it has only existed in its current form since the beginning of the 20th century.
+When visiting the city, you can either walk through the gate or take the tram, as this has been crossing an arch of the Martinstor since 1901.

 The highlights at a glance